quidprobros/worth-the-weight/readme.md

   - [ ] Use https://github.com/webpatser/laravel-uuid
 - [ ] need to sanitize all form inputs BEFORE trying to validate
 - [ ] When it comes to validation, need to also know that real records are being referenced!
+- [ ] tables should be shown in columns that can be collapsed if in mobile view

 # More features
 - [ ] Allow to add a point goals